-Community Concerns Neighbourhood Plan Opportunities Design New development needs to be designed to a high quality and should integrate well with the existing housing.
+Community Concerns Neighbourhood Plan Opportunities Location of future development and keeping Mattersey and Mattersey Thorpe separate settlements Importance of protecting the existing rural character of the villages, the historic buildings in the centre and sensitively siting development to make the most of views into and out of the village from publicly accessible routes.
+Keeping green gaps between the two villages so that they do not join up.
+Design New development needs to be designed to a high quality and should integrate well with the existing housing.
 In part of Mattersey Thorpe, where the current design has a very urban feel, development should seek to enhance the rural character of the surrounding area.
 Where possible design should include energy efficient materials to keep running costs down.
 Limited local employment To identify a site suitable for live / work units and to encourage small scale employment use across the parish either by ensuring broadband speeds and supporting the change of use of vacant farm buildings for alternative employment uses Protection of green spaces The character of Mattersey Parish is due in part to the gardens, open spaces and other breaks between buildings in the historic core of the village and on the edge of the settlement and the gap between the two settlements.
 This allows for views into and out of the village to the open countryside and contributes to the rural character of the two settlements.